ajainarayanan/react-dag/README.md

       ```
     ##### Note
       This is a little crude as of now.
 Will have to see if I can use this as a generic functionality for any store.

-  - `middlewares` - Simillar to `additionalReducers` you could pass in additional middlewares that you want to add based on your reducers.
+  - `middlewares` - Similar to `additionalReducers` you could pass in additional middlewares that you want to add based on your reducers.